thomazach/POCS-moxa-build/README.md

 |`arduino_cmd.pickle`| Used for communicating with the arduino module.
 Contains an object with a human-readable arduino command, execution state, and response field.|
 |`system_info.pickle` | Stores the desired on/off state of the system along with the actual on/off state.
 Used for graceful exiting during observation and in the future will be used to hold ASCOM telescope states and relevant non-constant system wide information.|

-A visual representation of autonomous communication flow:
+A visual representation of information flow and module calls:

 ### Overview of Modules
 The following overview was made during development, and is subject to change.
 Is accurate as of 8/31/2023.